archean-cookbook/snjo-Archean-Image-Parser/README.md

 ## Pixel grid

-If you're using the console version. you can output a grid of the pixels in the image, where each number represents the palette swatc used at that pixel.
+If you're using the console version. you can output a grid of the pixels in the image, where each number represents the palette swatch used at that pixel.
 This could be used for writing different optimization algorithms.

 ## Console version arguments